biaslyze-dev/biaslyze/docs/templates/algorithm.md

 Analyze the counterfactual scores obtained for each keyword to gain insights into potential bias in the NLP ML application.
 Higher counterfactual scores indicate that the model is more sensitive to changes in that keyword, suggesting a higher degree of bias associated with it.
 By identifying specific keywords with significant counterfactual scores, you can focus on addressing and mitigating potential biases in your model.

 ## Conclusion:
 The algorithm described above provides a systematic approach for detecting bias in NLP ML applications.
-By replacing keywords associated with a protected concept and measuring the resulting differences in model outcomes, the algorithm enables the calculation of counterfactual scores.
+By interchanging keywords associated with a protected concept and measuring the resulting differences in model outcomes, the algorithm enables the calculation of counterfactual scores.
 These scores help identify specific keywords that may contribute to biases in the application.
-By integrating this algorithm into your bias detection pipeline, you can enhance the fairness and inclusiveness of your NLP ML models.
+By integrating this algorithm into your bias detection pipeline and quality management process, you can enhance the fairness and inclusiveness of your NLP ML models.